ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ---

 ## TODO List
-1. Update Error/Warnings Code with Possible Causes and Troubleshooting Options.
+1. (Nick) Update Error/Warnings Code with Possible Causes and Troubleshooting Options.
-2. Update Common Scenarios with Possible Causes and Troubleshooting Options.
+2. (Nick) Update Common Scenarios with Possible Causes and Troubleshooting Options.
 3. (Nick) Write section - Host-FPGA General Debugging Workflow
 4. (Josh) Create SI and SO Channel Status SubVIs and Add to All 3 GSEs
-5. Write sections - Get serial input channel status from the FPGA & Get serial output channel status from the FPGA
+5. (Nick) Write sections - Get serial input channel status from the FPGA & Get serial output channel status from the FPGA
 6. (Nick) Write section - Instrumenting and Monitoring FPGA Behavior
 7. (Josh) Write section - Optimize System Settings for Streaming Performance
 8. Look in csi2serdesconfig source for list of unique error codes and add to table (timebox 2 hours)